ewersoncarmo/design-patterns/README.md

 ## Strategy

 It is used when many related classes differ only in their behavior.
 Strategies provide a manner to configure a class with one among many behaviors.

+## Decorator

+It is used to add responsibilities to individual objects dynamically, without affect other objects.